abusuioc/from-gms-to-hms/README.md

 ##### Create a project in AG

 It can have any name (not visible to users) and you need to link to it the app(s) that will share the project's configuration.
-Create a new project from AG -> *My projects*.
+Create a new project from AG -> *My projects* ([direct link](https://developer.huawei.com/consumer/en/service/josp/agc/index.html#/myProject)).
+[Not sure why you need a project?](#whats-an-ag-project-and-how-is-it-different-to-an-app)

+##### Setting the project's data location

+Correctly [setting the data location](https://developer.huawei.com/consumer/en/doc/development/app/agc-data-storage-location) at project creation time is important considering that many services you might later need (i.e. [push notifications](#push-notifications))  work only with the project's data location.
+The current options are: China, Germany (GDPR compliant), Russia and Singapore.
+To reduce delays at a minim, chose the data location that's closest to where most of your users are located.

 ##### Generate a agconnect-services.json